BenQ1110/Behavioral-Cloning/README.md

 ## Overview

 This project is part of my Self-Driving Car course.
 It uses neural network framework, Keras, to train a vehicle to drive around the track.
+It uses architecture designed by Self-Driving Cars team at Nvidia (more information available here: https://devblogs.nvidia.com/deep-learning-self-driving-cars/).
 It includes:

 a.
 Model.py containing the script to create and train the model